Sayani07/gghdr/cran-comments.md

 ##Re-submission

 This is a resubmission.
-In this version, I have addressed the documentation issues found during CRAN testing (add  add \value to .Rd files)
+In this version, I have addressed the documentation issues found during CRAN testing (add \value to .Rd files)